 He was also awarded the Ranger School Leadership Honorman Award from General John LeMoyne, the brother of SEAL Admiral Irve LeMoyne.
 This Honorman Award was sponsored by the Association of the US Army (AUSA) and nicknamed the "Go-to guy" Award for the student who instructors & classmates reached out to more often to help solve problems among the students.

-He also served as a JSOC Task Force SEAL Ops Officer for Army, Navy & Air Force SpecOps conducting evaluated tactical exercises at Ft.
-Bragg NC where he was awarded the Joint Service Achievement Medal from SEAL Admiral Eric Olson, a Somalia Silver Star recipient, and General Bryan Brown, a recipient of the Distinguished Flying Cross.
+He was awarded the Joint Service Achievement Medal from SEAL Admiral Eric Olson, a Somalia Silver Star recipient, and General Bryan Brown, a recipient of the Distinguished Flying Cross.

 Then O'Brien was selected as detachment commander of a SEAL Team TWO Detachment/task unit deployed overseas in support of the Balkans peacekeeping mission in Operation Joint Guardian.
 They worked closely with Army Special Forces units.
 His unit also worked with the Secret Service detail protecting President Bush Jr. during his visit to Kosovo.
 He was awarded the Army Achievement Medal, Kosovo Campaign Medal & NATO Medal by General Vincent Brooks, commander of Task Force Falcon who later also was the highly-recognized media spokesperson for US operations during the Iraq invasion in 2003.
-Gen. Brooks later was promoted to 4-stars General and Commander of US Forces Korea.
+Gen. Brooks later served as Commander of US Forces Korea.
 He and Tony have the same birthday.

 LCDR O'Brien was awarded the Meritorious Service Medal by Commodore Karl Heinz & the Chief of Naval Operations and a U.S. Presidential Commendation from President G.W.
 Bush.